simontegg/wriitngs/fairshares.md

 2. improve the assessor workflow, for agencies
 3. provide social sector intelligence, for agencies, and other social policy stakeholders

 An app with these functions is a not simple.
-We project early stage operating costs for Accreditron are around $500k - $600k annually for a team of 5-6.
+We project early stage operating costs for Accreditron around $600k annually for a team of 5-6.
 Revenue and/or capital could come from the following areas.

 ### Revenue from NGO's